-- 2.11 Monitoring is a vital process in ensuring the effectiveness of the CEMP, with any nonconformity against the CEMP and deficiencies in the CEMP being identified, investigated and remedied. - 2.12 Should any deficiencies in the CEMP be identified, the CEMP will be updated to ensure the document continues to fulfil its objectives. - 2.13 To ensure the CEMP remains up-to-date and relevant it will be updated via addenda by the Principal Contractor at least every six months during the construction process to incorporate changes in legislation, standards, plant, processes, etc. - 2.14 Regular environmental audits of the construction works will be undertaken by the Principal Contractor, or by an external consultant appointed by the Principal Contractor, to ensure compliance with the CEMP.
-All audits will be documented in an Audit Report, a copy of which will be retained on Site for inspection. - 2.15 A Non-Conformance Report will identify the non-conformance and the required corrective action. - 2.16 Subsequent audits will be used to monitor the performance of the corrective action and then sign off the corrective action request once it has been successfully implemented.
-All completed Non-Conformance Reports will be held on Site in a designated file.
+- 2.11 Monitoring is a vital process in ensuring the effectiveness of the detailed CEMP, with any non-conformity against the CEMP and deficiencies in the CEMP being identified, investigated and remedied. - 2.12 Should any deficiencies in the detailed CEMP be identified, the CEMP will be updated to ensure the document continues to fulfil its objectives. - 2.13 To ensure the detailed CEMP remains up-to-date and relevant it will be updated where necessary via addenda by the Principal Contractor every six months during the construction process of the Proposed Development to incorporate changes in legislation, standards, plant, processes, etc. - 2.14 Regular environmental audits of the construction works associated with the Proposed Development will be undertaken by the Principal Contractor, or by an external consultant appointed by the Principal Contractor, to ensure compliance with the detailed CEMP.
+All audits will be documented in an audit report, a copy of which will be retained on Site for inspection. - 2.15 A non-conformance report will identify the non-conformance with the detailed CEMP and the required corrective action. - 2.16 Subsequent audits will be used to monitor the performance of the corrective action and then sign off the corrective action request once it has been successfully implemented.
+All completed non-conformance reports will be held on Site in a designated file.